epwalsh/obsidian.nvim/README.md

   -- 'workspaces'.
 For example:
   -- dir = "~/vaults/work",

-  -- Optional, set to true to use the current directory as a vault; otherwise -- the first workspace is opened by default. detect_cwd = false,

   -- Optional, if you keep notes in a specific subdirectory of your vault. notes_subdir = "notes",